Alcohol Use: Know the Facts

 • Alcohol may cause neonatal abstinence syndrome (NAS)

-• Babies who are exposed to drugs and/or alcohol during pregnancy may experience withdrawal symptoms (NAS) after birth such as tremors, irritability, poor feeding, diarrhea, vomiting, sleep problems, seizures.
+• Babies who are exposed to drugs and/or alcohol during pregnancy may experience withdrawal symptoms (NAS) after birth such as tremors, irritability, poor feeding, diarrhea, vomiting, sleep problems and seizures.

 • For more information check out Stanford Children’s Health- Neonatal Abstinence Syndrome.

-When you drink alcohol it passes into your breastmilk.
-The safest choice is not to drink alcohol if you are breastfeeding because:
+When you drink alcohol, it passes into your breastmilk/chest milk.
+The safest choice is not to drink alcohol if you are breastfeeding/chestfeeding because:

-• drinking alcohol decreases your let-down reflex (it may take longer for your breasts to release your milk)
+• Drinking alcohol decreases your let-down reflex (it may take longer for your breasts/chest to release your milk)

-• drinking alcohol does not increase your milk production as urban myth suggests.
-Your baby’s feeding determines how much milk you make.
+• Drinking alcohol can cause a decrease in your milk production (Drinking alcohol does not increase your milk production as urban myth suggests.
+Your baby’s feeding determines how much milk you make.)

-• babies may not like the taste of breastmilk containing alcohol which could make them drink less
+• Babies may not like the taste of breastmilk/chest milk containing alcohol which could make them drink less

 How long does alcohol stay in my breastmilk?

-On average it takes 2-3 hours to clear one standard size drink from your body.
+On average, it takes two to three hours to clear one standard size drink from your body.

 How fast your body gets rid of alcohol depends on: